majacQ/html5-boilerplate/README.md

 * Extensive documentation.

 ## Browser support
+HTML5-Boilerplate supports the latest, stable releases of all major browsers.

-You can find our range of supported browsers in our [package.json](https://github.com/h5bp/html5-boilerplate/blob/main/package.json#L56-L62)
+You can find our range of supported browsers in our [package.json](https://github.com/h5bp/html5-boilerplate/blob/main/package.json#L56-L62) At present we extend the [browserlist default](https://github.com/browserslist/browserslist#full-list) with the addition of IE 11 and [FireFox ESR.](https://www.mozilla.org/en-US/firefox/enterprise/)

 ```json
   "browserslist": [
     "> 0.5%",